chrisjrn/docs_public/resume.md

 _Hobart, Australia (Volunteer); August 2011-July 2013

 * Public face, community and sponsor liaison for two conferences, helping to grow conference to in excess of 300 attendees.
-* Designed wide-reaching financial assistance scheme to improve outreach and opportunities for those traditionally unable to attend.
+* Designed and delivered wide-reaching financial assistance scheme to improve outreach and opportunities for those traditionally unable to attend.

 ==== Others